Farama-Foundation/Gymnasium/docs/environments/atari/skiing.md

 See variants section for the type of observation used by each environment id by default.

-### Rewards
+## Rewards
 Seconds are your only rewards - negative rewards and penalties (e.g. missing a gate) are assigned as additional seconds.

-For a more detailed documentation, see [the AtariAge page [SLALOM RACING section]](https://atariage.com/manual_html_page.php?SoftwareLabelID=434).
+For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=434) in particular the Slalom racing section.

 ## Variants